March 16, 2012 Dartmouth Provincial Court

 MS. ROGIER: So, how would you place her say, in terms of mild to extreme aggression problems?

 SUSAN JORDAN: Aggression is a very dangerous word.
-There are actually sub stratus of the word “aggression, so the assessment of Brindi was determined that she has territorial aggression, she does not have dog-to-human, she does not have dog-to-dog, she does not have food aggression, and its very important to know which type of aggression is being dealt with in order to successfully modify that behaviour.
+There are actually sub stratus of the word “aggression’, so the assessment of Brindi was determined that she has territorial aggression, she does not have dog-to-human, she does not have dog-to-dog, she does not have food aggression, and it’s very important to know which type of aggression is being dealt with in order to successfully modify that behaviour.
 So, in working with her and ascertaining it, it is a territory aggression.
 Dogs are, by nature, defensive of things that they consider theirs.
 It is inherent within the species.
 So, the work that was done was for what I would call mild to moderate, because of the way she had responded in the past situations, and the control with which, and the canine signals with which she was using to explain herself in dog language, to what she perceived as a threat.

 MS. ROGIER: And so, I just wanted to clarify one thing.
 You said something, we talked about the moment before you met Brindi, how you approached this, and then you did meet her and made an assessment first, okay?